Add row numbers

 You can sort the numbers in ascending or descending order.
 You can add row numbers down the whole table, add numbers that repeat after a certain number of rows, repeat each number a set amount of times before advancing to the next number, and number based on another column.
 Numbering based on another column is a powerful way to add numbers to things like line items that share an order ID, or to rank your data.

-The input data we'll use with this step is a table of 6 rows with the columns "Product ID" and "Name".
+The input data we'll use with this step is a table of 15 rows with the 4 columns from a sales report.

 The new output table has an additional column named "Row Number".
 The first cell in the column starts with 1 and increases in ascending order.
 The step will add a new column with sequential row numbers to any connected dataset.